bugzilla/bugzilla/docs/en/rst/administering/users.rst

-      addresses which are a mailing list), in general it is preferable to log out and use the ``New Account`` button to create users, as it will pre-populate all the required fields and also notify the user of her account name and password.
+      addresses which are a mailing list), in general it is preferable to log out and use the ``New Account`` button to create users, as it will pre-populate all the required fields and also notify the user of their account name and password.

 .. _user-account-deletion: